richard-sim/PolySlim/README.md

 ### Windows

 Download the latest .zip release and install via User Preferences > Add-ons > Install add-on from file.
+The Visual Studio 2017 x64 redistributable will also need to be installed: [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572).

 ### MacOS and Linux